Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/API_applications_Start_here/_index.md

 ---
 title: "About  API applications"
 linkTitle: "Build API applications and exits"
 weight: 200
----This book describes one of two {{< TransferCFT/axwayvariablesComponentShortName  >}} programming interfaces, the API applications.
+--- This book describes one of two {{< TransferCFT/axwayvariablesComponentShortName  >}} programming interfaces,
+the API applications.
 This interface enables {{< TransferCFT/axwayvariablesComponentShortName  >}} to work in conjunction with external applications.